wp-plugins/wp-ajaxify-comments/readme.txt

 == Changelog ==

+= 0.16.1 =
+* Bugfix for cross-domain scripting detection

 = 0.16.0 =
 * Added option "Auto update idle time" to automatically update comments if user is "idle"
 * Updated jQuery blockUI to 2.64